-One of the central propositions of U.S. foreign policy throughout the post-war period has been and continues to be that an effective response to the Soviet challenge requires close partnership among the industrial democracies.
-To meet successfully the challenges to our interests, the U.S. will require stronger and more effective collective defense arrangements.
-There will continue to be inevitable tensions between our determination to exercise leadership and our need for allied support in making our policy work.
-More effective procedures for consultation with our allies can contribute to the building of consensus and cushion the impact of intra-alliance disagreements.
-However, we must recognize that, on occasion, we may be forced to act to protect our vital interests without allied support and even in the face of allied opposition.
+One of the central proposition of U.S. foreign policy throughout the post-war period has been an continues to be that an effective response to the Soviet challeng requires close partnership among the industrial democracies.
+To meet successfully the challenges to our interests, the U.S. will require stronger and more effective beyond the NATO area.
+There will continue to be inevitable tensions between our determination to exercise leadership and our need for allied support in making our pc icy work.
+More effective procedures for consultation with our allie; can contribute to the building of consensus and cushion the impact of intra-alliance disagreements.
+However, we must recognize that on occasion, the U.S. may be forced to act to protect its vital interests without allied support and even in the face of allied opposition; even in this event, we should consult to the maximum extent possible with our Allies.